Premium ProductReports

 The verdict

-These two share a lineage — same KingSmith fold, same FootSense auto-speed, same quiet brushless motor, same 1-year warranty, and near-identical ~47-inch decks — so the decision comes down to a few real differences.
-The WalkingPad Z1 (~$329) adds a built-in LED display (the P1 has no screen and depends on the app), a slightly wider belt, and a higher weight capacity, all for about $100 less — on paper, more machine for less money, and our Best Value pick.
-The WalkingPad P1 (~$449) counters with the one thing that matters most in a category full of durability complaints: a proven track record, with two-plus years of positive owner data and a Garage Gym Reviews Gold Pick, plus the longest deck.
-It is genuinely close, and value shoppers should feel good about the Z1.
-We give the P1 the narrow win as our Editor’s Choice because its established reliability is worth the small premium for most buyers — but if the display and lower price appeal more than track record, the Z1 is the smart call.
+Same KingSmith fold, same FootSense auto-speed, same quiet brushless motor, same 1-year warranty, near-identical 47 inch decks: this one comes down to a handful of real differences and one pricing wrinkle.
+The WalkingPad Z1 ($329) adds a built-in LED display (the P1 has no screen and leans on its app), a slightly wider belt, and a higher weight capacity, and against the P1's $499 list price it looks like more machine for far less money.
+The wrinkle is that the P1 routinely sells at $349 to $369, shrinking the real-world gap to $20 to $40.
+At that spread, the P1's counterargument carries: the longest deck in the foldable category, the tightest fold, and the one thing that matters most in a category full of durability complaints, a proven multi-year track record capped by a Garage Gym Reviews Gold Pick.
+We give the P1 the narrow win at sale price.
+If you catch it stuck at $499, or the display matters more to you than track record, the Z1 is the smart call.